 Some pupils with SEND (whether with education, health and care plans or on SEN support) will need specific help and preparation for the changes to routine that this will involve, so staff will work to support these needs, for example using social stories.
-If the school experiences staffing difficulties they will inform parents and discuss their child's risk assessment.
-A decision will be made if it is safe for the child to attend school.
+Where a child routinely attends more than one setting on a part time basis, for example because they attend an alternative provision setting or special school, we will work through the system of controls collaboratively, enabling them to address any risks identified and allowing them to jointly deliver a broad and balanced curriculum for the child.